-Working together, we can support the goal of making sure Delawareans can access and afford quality health care.
+Our goal to ensure Delawareans can access and afford quality health care will only be possible if agencies across the State work collectively to pursue answers and solutions.
 The benchmarks are a means to continue the conversation about how to improve cost and quality for the individuals we serve as patients and members in our communities.